 - 1 1/4 cup shredded cheddar cheese

-- Preheat oven to 425°F. Butter a 10” cast iron pan or baking dish.
+- Preheat oven to 425°.
+Butter a 10” cast iron skillet or a 9” square baking dish.

-- Devein and seed one jalapeno and chop into small pieces.
-Slice the other jalapeno into rings, leave the seeds or tap them out.
+- Devein and remove the seeds from one jalapeño; chop into small pieces.
+Slice the other jalapeño into rings, leave the seeds or remove them as desired.

-- In a medium mixing bowl, add the corn meal, white whole wheat flour, sugar, baking powder, baking soda and salt, mix together.
+- In a medium mixing bowl, add the corn meal, white whole wheat flour, sugar, baking powder, baking soda and salt, whisk together.

-- In a small bowl, add eggs, butter and buttermilk, beat to combine.
+- In a small bowl, add eggs, melted butter and buttermilk, beat to combine.
+Pour the liquid mixture into the mixing bowl containing the dry ingredients.
+Fold with a spatula until thoroughly mixed.

-- Fold in 1 cup of shredded cheddar and the chopped jalapeno.
-Mix ever so lightly.
+- Fold in 1 cup of shredded cheddar and the chopped jalapeño.
+Mix lightly and avoid overmixing.

 - Let cool for 10 – 15 minutes before serving.